ayushkp930/Elevate-Labs-CyberSecurity-Internship/Task_04_Setup_and_Use_a_Firewall_on_Linux/README.md

 Failing to update rules regularly, leaving "Any-to-Any" allow rules, and not monitoring firewall logs for suspicious activity.

 **7. How does a firewall improve network security?**
-It acts as a barrier between a trusted internal network and untrusted external networks, preventing unauthorized access.
+By creating a barrier between trusted and untrusted networks, preventing unauthorized access.

 **8. What is NAT in firewalls?**
 Network Address Translation (NAT) allows a firewall to map multiple private IP addresses to a single public IP, hiding the internal network structure.